RegisKonan/ae_vae_understanding/README.md

 Acknowledgments
 --------------------

-This project funded by La Caixa Junior Leader.
+We thank La Caixa Junior Leader program’s LCF/BQ/PI22/11910028 award for financial support of this work.